shobrook/DeepFCN/README.md

 ### Preparing the GNN

 Now that we've prepared our dataset, the next step is to create a GNN.
-This only takes a line of code with `DeepFCN`:
+This only takes a line of code to do:

 ```python
 from deepfcn.gnn import create_gnn